-- Spectators need to enter before any phase begins and then remain quiet and refrain from talking or signaling during the competition. - Spectators shall not communicate with competitors once a phase has begun or during the 30-minute inquiry period. - Spectators may not help or give suggestions to competitors. - Spectators will be promptly dismissed at the beginning of each inquiry and protest period. - Spectators must not talk to or interfere with a judge or with the process of an inquiry or protest. - Spectators shall not bring writing or recording materials. - Cell phones must be off or on vibrate.
+- Spectators will be promptly dismissed at the beginning of each inquiry and protest period. - Spectators must not talk to or interfere with a judge or with the process of an inquiry or protest. - Spectators shall not bring writing or recording materials. - Cell phones must be off or on vibrate.
 Spectators answering a cell phone will be dismissed and not permitted to return.